aahmadian-liu/rep-learning-shortcut/Code/README.md

-**PyTorch implementation of the paper Enhancing Representation Learning with Deep Classifiers in Presence of Shortcut**
+**PyTorch implementation of the paper Enhancing Representation Learning with Deep Classifiers in Presence of Shortcut (A.Ahmadian and F.Lindsten, 2023)**

 # Requirements
 torch (1.11)